t-doc-org/common/docs/reference/elements.md

 - <span class="tdoc fa-trash"></span>: Clear the poll results.

 Voting on polls is open to everyone and doesn't require any permissions.
-Polls are single-choice by default: selecting a different answer de-select a previously selected one, and re-selecting the selected answer un-selects it.
- The {rst:dir}`:multi: <poll:multi>` option enables voters to select multiple answers.
+Polls are single-choice by default ({rst:dir}`:mode: single <poll:mode>`): selecting a different answer de-select a previously selected one, and re-selecting the selected answer un-selects it.
+Setting {rst:dir}`:mode: multi <poll:mode>` enables voters to select multiple answers.

 {.rubric}
 Options